A curated and comprehensive set of recommendations and tips to make the most of your time in the city that never sleeps.

 - Ram Fortress.
 And it’s only a little further to Silver Lake and Golubac Fortress.

 - Some local recommendations were Niš, Novi Sad, and Uvac Canyon.
-Sadly, we didn’t get to visit these.
+Sadly, I didn’t get to visit these.

 - Serbian Language and Culture Workshop — Offers group and private language lessons for reasonable prices.
 Can be as intense as you want, or as little as one week with one 90-minute class a day.
 The teachers here are great.